Sivut kuvina

 clearance

-123. Before any ship shall be cleared outwards from Before any port or place within the limits of the jurisdiction with any goods shipped or intended to be shipped on board the make report. same, the master or the owner, consignee or charterer
+123. Before any ship shall be cleared outwards from Before any port or place within the limits of the jurisdiction with master to any goods shipped or intended to be shipped on board the make report. same, the master or the owner, consignee or charterer

 clearance.